-The labor ministry investigates any potential labor law violations in response to complaints.
-The police and education ministries may assist if needed; the Public Service Commission handles all government labor matters.
+The Labor Ministry investigates any potential labor law violations in response to complaints.
+The police and education ministries may assist if needed; the PSC handles all government labor matters.

 The commissioner of labor investigates reported cases of hazardous workplaces.
 Workers are legally able to remove themselves from situations that endanger health or safety without jeopardy to their employment.
-The labor ministry received reports of 15 work related accidents during the year, five of which led to a death.